-- He's left alone for long periods of time without opportunities for interaction with you. - His environment is relatively barren, without playmates or toys. - He's a puppy or adolescent (under 3 years old) and does not have other outlets for his energy. - He's a particularly active type a dog who needs a "job" to be happy.

-Expand your dog's world and increase his "people time" in the following ways:

-- Walk your dog daily it's good exercise for both of you. - Teach your dog to fetch a ball or Frisbee and practice with him as often as possible. - Teach your dog a few commands and/or tricks and practice them every day for five to ten minutes. - Take an obedience class with your dog.
-Make sure to choose a trainer who uses positive reinforcement training methods.
-These trainers will steer clear of prong collars, choke chains, and electric collars. - Provide interesting toys to keep your dog busy when you're not home (Kong-type toys filled with treats or busy-box toys).
-Also try rotating the toys to make them seem new and interesting. - If your dog is barking to get your attention, make sure he has sufficient time with you on a daily basis (petting, grooming, playing, and exercising), so he doesn't have to resort to misbehaving to get your attention. - Keep your dog inside when you're unable to supervise him. - If you work very long hours, take him to a doggie daycare or have a friend or neighbor walk and/or play with him - Never give your dog attention while he is barking.
-Ignore him until he stops for at least three seconds, then reward with attention and/or treats.
+- He's left alone for long periods of time without opportunities for interaction with you. - His environment is relatively barren, without playmates or toys. - He's a puppy or adolescent (under 3 years old) and does not have other outlets for his energy. - He's a particularly active type a dog (like the herding or sporting breeds) who needs a "job" to be happy.
+Recommendations expand your dog's world and increase his "people time" in the following ways: - Walk your dog daily it's good exercise for both of you.
+Teach your dog to fetch a ball or Frisbee and practice with him as often as possible. - Teach your dog a few commands and/or tricks and practice them every day for five to 10 minutes. - Take an obedience class with your dog. - Provide interesting toys to keep your dog busy when you're not home (Kong-type toys filled with treats or busy-box toys).
+Also rotating the toys makes them seem new and interesting (see our handout: "Dog Toys and How to Use Them"). - If your dog is barking to get your attention, make sure he has sufficient time with you on a daily basis (petting, grooming, playing, and exercising), so he doesn't have to resort to misbehaving to get your attention. - Keep your dog inside when you're unable to supervise him. - Take your dog to work with you every now and then, if possible. - If you work very long hours, take him to a doggie daycare or have a friend or neighbor walk and/or play with him. - Never give your dog attention while he is barking.
+Ignore him until he stops for at least three seconds, then reward with attention or treats.